SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

    <summary><strong>Registration of the micro applications</strong></summary>
    <br>

-In this section, we will register the `host`, `products` and `shopping cart` as micro applications and start the platform host.
+In this section, we will register the `host`, `products`, `shopping cart` and `devtools` as micro applications and start the platform host.
 Registered micro applications can interact with the platform and other micro applications.

 1. Open the TypeScript file `host-controller.ts`.
 1. Configure the micro applications by adding the following content before the constructor:
    ```ts